 Instructions

-- Place the chicken in a slow cooker.
+- Prep: Slice chicken breasts in half and then place them in a slow cooker.

-- Cover and cook on high 3-4 hours or on low 6-8 hours.
+- Cook: Cover and cook on high 3-4 hours or on low 6-8 hours.

 - Return the shredded chicken to the crockpot and stir into the sauce.
 Cook for the remaining 30 minutes.